Santroller/Santroller/index.md

     - Xbox 360 auth without a modded console is also only available on the Pi Pico.
     - The Pico also has a much more robust programming method, so there is less that can go wrong when programming
   - Some arduinos **not recommended**
+    - Arduinos are no longer recommended, and as a result they don't actually function correctly in newer releases, and the support for them will be removed in a future release.
-    - note that you need to downgrade to the [last version of santroller that properly supports these devices](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), and many features are not present in this older build.
+    - You need to downgrade to the [last version of santroller that properly supports these devices](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), and many features are not present in this older build.
       - Arduino Pro Micro (3.3v)
       - Arduino Pro Micro (5v)
       - Arduino Leonardo
       - Arduino Micro
       - Arduino Uno R1/2/3
       - Arduino Mega
 - Support for inputs from various input sources
   - Wii extensions (such as wii guitars, classic controllers or drum kits)
   - PS2 controllers